Introduction (See breaking news below in Addition One, below)

 History of Fee Diversion

-- Pre-1990s: Fee diversion was prevalent, with USPTO revenues being used to fund unrelated government programs.
+- Pre-1990s: Fee diversion was a normal event, as USPTO revenues funded unrelated government programs.

-- America Invents Act (2011): Established the Patent and Trademark Fee Reserve Fund to prevent fee diversion, although challenges persisted.
+- America Invents Act (“AIA”, 2011): Established the Patent and Trademark Fee Reserve Fund to prevent fee diversion, although challenges persisted.
+Remember that the AIA is a law, and a budget bill is also a law.
+If the budget bill diverts fees and moves the reserve fund into another agency’s account, the AIA would prove toothless.

-- Recent Reforms: Efforts continue to ensure that all USPTO fees collected are reinvested into the agency, supporting its mission to promote innovation and protect intellectual property rights.
+- Recent Reforms: Efforts continue to ensure that all USPTO fees collected are reinvested into the agency, protecting innovation.
+Even if those reforms pass, a counter-reform could easily be included in a different bill.

 Addition One